nadavmatalon/roman_converter/README.md

 ##General Description

-The `Roman Converter` class wraps a convert app that can be used to convert any roman numeral string (e.g. 'XXV') to a natural number and any natural number (e.g. 25) to a roman numeral string (the code is tested up to "MMMMMMMMMM" and 10,000 respectively).
+The __Roman Converter__ is a wrapper class for an app that can be used to convert any roman numeral string (e.g. 'XXV') to a natural number and any natural number (e.g. 25) to a roman numeral string (the code is tested up to "MMMMMMMMMM" and 10,000 respectively).

-The code was written in [Ruby](https://www.ruby-lang.org/en/) (2.1.1) using [TDD](http://en.wikipedia.org/wiki/Test-driven_development) methodology following the course at [Makers Academy](http://www.makersacademy.com/),
+The code was written in [Ruby](https://www.ruby-lang.org/en/) (2.1.1) using [TDD](http://en.wikipedia.org/wiki/Test-driven_development) methodology following the course at [Makers Academy](http://www.makersacademy.com/).

 ##How to Install and Run